ARM-software/acle/main/acle.md

 #### Fused multiply-accumulate (FMA)

-`__ARM_FEATURE_FMA` is defined to 1 if the hardware floating-point architecture supports fused floating-point multiply-accumulate, i.e. without intermediate rounding.
+`__ARM_FEATURE_FMA` is defined to 1 if the hardware floating-point architecture supports fused floating-point multiply-accumulate, that is, without intermediate rounding.
 Note that C implementations are encouraged [[C99]](#C99) (7.12) to ensure that <math.h> defines `FP_FAST_FMAF` or `FP_FAST_FMA`, which can be tested by portable C code.
 A C